torchnyu/blog/_posts/2020-05-14-do-you-like-it.md

 Before we discuss knowing if you like CS, let's go over the other, incorrect questions.

-### Am I Good At It?/Do I Have Experience With It?
+### Am I Good At It?/Do I Have Experience With It?/Do I Get Good Grades?

 People love to think about their current abilities.
 It's an understandable habit: you want to compare yourself to your peers.
 If